The literary life of EDWARD JAMES, author,reviewer, occasional poet and former pension adviser to the government of Kyrgyzstan

 I said I would meet that when it arose.
 In fact I met a Quaker girl and we married in the Meeting House, conducting the ceremony ourselves without the help of a priest.

 It is difficult now to realise how conformist school and society was in the early 1950’s, which made our rebellions the more exciting.
 My most vivid memory of my schooldays is from my last few weeks at Manwoods, after the A level exams.
-Two other boys and myself painted a hammer and sickle on a dorm sheet and we went out into the night with our makeshift flag, went into the town and into St Peter’s church (then the school chapel) and climbed up inside the tower, to hoist the sheet on the flagstaff.
+Two other boys and myself painted a hammer and sickle on a dorm sheet and we went out into the night with our makeshift flag, down into the town and into St Peter’s church (then the school chapel), climbed up inside the tower, and hoisted the sheet on the flagstaff.

 The atmosphere at next morning’s Assembly was electric.
 The school was abuzz and reporters lurked in the quad.
 The headmaster spoke of the consternation in the town and said that he had even had a phone call from the Colonel in charge of USAF Manston, asking what had happened.
-I thought maybe the colonel feared that Soviet special forces had seized the town in the night and was preparing an airstrike.
+I had a fantasy that maybe the colonel feared that Soviet special forces had seized the town in the night and he was preparing an airstrike.

 The head said he would not ask who hoisted the flag, but trusted that the culprits would go to the church immediately after Assembly and haul it down.
 The three of us went into town, climbed up inside the tower and looked over the battlements.
-The whole town seemed to be out on the streets around the church, craning their necks to look up at us.
+The whole town seemed to be at a standstill, with everyone on the streets around the church, craning their necks to look up at us.
 We waited until we had their full attention and then lowered the flag.
 There was a ripple of laughter.